-Applicants over 23 years on January

-1st in the year of entry are eligible

-for admission to the undergraduate

-programmes and are automatically

-granted a place subject to submission of

-an application form and payment of a

-deposit.
-(BSc students should be aware

-that a competence in Mathematics,

-equivalent to approximately Leaving

-Certificate pass level, is required in

-order to successfully complete

-certain modules).
+Applicants over 23 years on January 1st in the year of entry are eligible for admission to the undergraduate programmes and are automatically granted a place subject to submission of an application form and payment of a deposit.
+(BSc students should be aware that a competence in Mathematics, equivalent to approximately Leaving Certificate pass level, is required in order to successfully complete certain modules).

-All applicants to the undergraduate programmes under 23 years on January 1st in the year of entry must satisfy the normal minimum general degree entry requirements of Dublin City University which are outlined at the following link www.dcu.ie/registry/entry.shtml www.dcu.ie/registry/english.shtml
+All applicants to the undergraduate programmes under 23 years on January 1st in the year of entry must satisfy the normal minimum general degree entry requirements of Dublin City University which are outlined at the following link: dcu.ie/registry/entry.shtml